The Use of ECMO in Patients with Cardiopulmonary Failure Due to COVID-19

 - ELSO Adult Cardiac Failure Supplement to the ELSO General Guidelines (ELSO website).
 2013.
 Available at: https://www.elso.org/Portals/0/IGD/Archive/FileManager/e76ef78eabcusersshyerdocumentselsoguidelinesforadultcardiacfailure1.3.pdf.
 Accessed 6/16/2020.

 - ELSO Guidelines for Cardiopulmonary Extracorporeal Life Support (ELSO website).
 2017.
 Available at: https://www.elso.org/Portals/0/ELSO%20Guidelines%20For%20Adult%20Respiratory%20Failure%201_4.pdf.
 Accessed 6/16/2020.

 - Rosenberg AA, Haft JW, Bartlett R, et al. Prolonged duration ECMO for ARDS: futility, native lung recovery, or transplantation?
 ASAIO J 2013;59:642-50.

-Keywords: Heart Failure, Extracorporeal Membrane Oxygenation, Respiratory Distress Syndrome, Adult, Shock, Cardiogenic, COVID-19, severe acute respiratory syndrome coronavirus 2, Coronavirus, Prone Position, Respiration, Artificial, Neuromuscular Blockade, SARS Virus, Vasoconstriction, Vasodilator Agents, Hypercapnia, Carbon Dioxide, Pneumonia, Viral, Oxygen, Influenza A Virus, H1N1 Subtype, Cardiopulmonary Bypass, Retrospective Studies, Survival Rate, Bayes Theorem, Oxygenators, Cardiac Output, Low, Influenza, Human, Control Groups
+Keywords: Heart Failure, Extracorporeal Membrane Oxygenation, Respiratory Distress Syndrome, Shock, Cardiogenic, COVID-19, severe acute respiratory syndrome coronavirus 2, Coronavirus, Prone Position, Respiration, Artificial, Neuromuscular Blockade, SARS Virus, Vasoconstriction, Vasodilator Agents, Hypercapnia, Carbon Dioxide, Pneumonia, Viral, Oxygen, Influenza A Virus, H1N1 Subtype, Cardiopulmonary Bypass, Retrospective Studies, Survival Rate, Bayes Theorem, Oxygenators, Cardiac Output, Low, Influenza, Human, Control Groups

 < Back to Listings